Why do Shotokan sensei place so much emphasise on the five Heian kata series?

 Click Here for 13 kata tips to take your kata to the next level!

-In many Shotokan Karate Dojo, the five Heian kata are part of the standard 27 Shotokan Kata.
+In many Shotokan Karate Dojo, the five Heian kata series are part of the standard 27 Shotokan Kata.